-- In SQL Server Configuration Manager, expand SQL Server Network Configuration, right-click Protocols for <server instance>, and then select Properties. - 2.
-On the Flags tab, in the Hide Instance box, verify Yes is selected.
+- In SQL Server Configuration Manager, expand SQL Server Network Configuration, right-click Protocols for <InstanceName>, and then select Properties. - 2.
+On the Flags tab, in the Hide Instance box, if Yes is selected, it is compliant.

 Execute the following T-SQL.
-A value of 1 should be returned.